soumyadipcsis/SamaTulyata4PLC/README.md

 # Experimentation
  For our experiemntation, we translate TCL code to Petri net and SFC to Petri net model.
-Our Equivalece checker is Petri net based equivalence checker.
-SamaTulyata4PLC is integrated with the *CBM* tool.
+Our Equivalece checker is Petri net based equivalence checker. *SamaTulyata4PLC* is integrated with the *CBM* tool.
 So the verification time includes the *CBM* initial set up time.
 For each benchmark, the initial setup of the tool is performed.
- Overall verification time including OpenPLC/CBM initialization time which takes 10-20 sec for large benchmarks.
+ Overall verification time including *CBM* initialization time which takes 10-20 sec for large benchmarks.
  On the other hand, for small benchmarks its carried out within a second.
 One can experiment with the tool in isolation.
  The overall verification time is in microseceond range.